MicrosoftDocs/learn/learn-pr/azure/publish-app-service-static-web-app-api/includes/4-exercise-static-web-apps.md

 ### Configure Angular

-Angular apps do not copy files in the _src_ folder to the artifact folder by default.
+Angular apps don't copy files in the _src_ folder to the artifact folder by default.
 Use the following steps to ensure the _routes.json_ is copied to the appropriate location.

 1. In Visual Studio Code, open the file _angular-app/angular.json_
 1. Go to the property at: